philipdalen/mcp-workspace/SETUP.md

 > **Key Concept**: The official Teamwork MCP (Go) is kept as a reference implementation.
 When we need new functionality in our Teamwork MCP, we study the official implementation to understand how features work, then implement the logic in our vizioz-teamwork-mcp (Node.js) server.

+> **Note**: All code is included directly in the repository - no git submodules are used.
+This makes setup simpler and keeps everything in one place.

 ## Prerequisites

 Before you begin, ensure you have the following installed: